 The choke point nobody talks about

+Most pushchairs can fit through standard bus doors — even wider ones.
+The real problem comes after the door.
 There’s a choke point getting past the driver’s cab to the seating and pushchair area.
 This is where wider pushchairs — particularly doubles with swivel wheels — can genuinely struggle.
 A pushchair that fits through the door may still not make it past the cab without significant manoeuvring, with everyone on the bus watching and waiting.

 When will you need to fold on the bus?